andreipfeiffer/css-in-js/README.md

 - global styles are cumbersome to setup, requires plugin, tried to mix the JSS setup docs, with the react-jss SSR setup docs, with the plugin-globals docs on usage, no luck (using the default global stylesheet instead)
 - looks like it's the most heavy-weighted solution
 - cannot see injected styles: https://github.com/cssinjs/jss/issues/1125#issue-455194189
+- cannot nest media queries, which makes the syntax exactly the same as plain CSS

 ```
 Page                              Size     First Load JS